 Saving text messages to your computer is a great way to preserve memories, free up space on your iPhone, or make sure that you've got a backup of important conversations.
+We're also starting to see legal precedent that people should save text messages by printing or making additional electronic copies if they foresee a possible need for those text messages in court.

 Step 0: Think about older messages.